-- 5 Constraints: As needed, specify criteria to locate the desired requirements.
-There are these constraint tabs: - Constraints Source and Constraints Target (see "Attribute Constraints Tab" on page 27) - Container Source and Container Target (see "Relationship Constraints Tab" on page 30) - Oisplay Options: As needed, specify how to display the results.
-See "Display Options Tab" on page 33. - 7 View Script / View Wizard: Click to toggle between the Wizard and Script views of the dialog.
+- Constraints: As needed, specify criteria to locate the desired requirements.
+There are these constraint tabs: - Constraints Source and Constraints Target (see "Attribute Constraints Tab" on page 30) - Container Source and Container Target (see "Relationship Constraints Tab" on page 34) - Display Options: As needed, specify how to display the results.
+See "Display Options Tab" on page 37. - 7 View Script / View Wizard: Click to toggle between the Wizard and Script views of the dialog.

-- 8 Do any of the following: - Preview: Click this button to run the report without saving the report or closing the dialog. - Run: Click this button to run the report and close the dialog without saving the report. - Save As and Run: Click this button to run and save the report.
+- 8 Do any of the following: - Public Report: Select this box to make the report public, otherwise the report is private. - Visible for: This option is only available if Public Report is selected.
+If selected, you can choose which groups can access the report.
+If unselected, only the user who created the report can access it. - Editable for: This option is only available if Public Report is selected.
+If selected, you can choose which groups can edit the report.
+If unselected, only the user who created the report can modify it. - Preview: Click this button to run the report without saving the report or closing the dialog. - Run: Click this button to run the report and close the dialog without saving the report.

+Save As and Run: Click this button to run and save the report.
 The dialog will close.